ckonecny/t5x/README.md

 t5x
 ===

-An Open Source RC Transmitter implementation for Arduino 328p (nano) based on [Arduino RC Library](http://sourceforge.net/projects/arduinorclib/) and inspired by [Der-Frickler.net](http://der-frickler.net/technik/9xown#simu_tx) approach.
+An Open Source RC Transmitter implementation for Arduino 328p (nano) based on [Arduino RC Library](http://sourceforge.net/projects/arduinorclib/) and inspired by [Frickler's SimuTx](http://der-frickler.net/technik/9xown#simu_tx) approach.
 Project Details are described at [fpv-community.de](http://fpv-community.de/showthread.php?41460-Turnigy-5x-Arduino-RcLib-Hacking-Mainboard)

 The software runs on an Arduino nano with any sort of transmitter hardware around basically.